SkyHighSundae/SkyHighSundae-VNC/README.md

 Notable commits, announcements and news are posted to [@noVNC](http://www.twitter.com/noVNC).

-If you are a noVNC developer/integrator/user (or want to be) please join the [noVNC discussion group](https://groups.google.com/forum/?fromgroups#!forum/novnc).
+If you are a SkyHighSundae VNC developer/integrator/user (or want to be) please join the [noVNC discussion group](https://groups.google.com/forum/?fromgroups#!forum/novnc).

 Bugs and feature requests can be submitted via
 [github issues](https://github.com/novnc/noVNC/issues).
-If you have questions about using noVNC then please first use the [discussion group](https://groups.google.com/forum/?fromgroups#!forum/novnc).
+If you have questions about using SkyHighSundae VNC then please first use the [discussion group](https://groups.google.com/forum/?fromgroups#!forum/novnc).
 We also have a [wiki](https://github.com/novnc/noVNC/wiki/) with lots of helpful information.

-If you are looking for a place to start contributing to noVNC, a good place to start would be the issues that are marked as ["patchwelcome"](https://github.com/novnc/noVNC/issues?labels=patchwelcome).
+If you are looking for a place to start contributing to SkyHighSundae VNC, a good place to start would be the issues that are marked as ["patchwelcome"](https://github.com/novnc/noVNC/issues?labels=patchwelcome).
 Please check our
 [contribution guide](https://github.com/novnc/noVNC/wiki/Contributing) though.

-If you want to show appreciation for noVNC you could donate to a great non- profits such as:
+If you want to show appreciation for SkyHighSundae VNC you could donate to a great non- profits such as:
 [Compassion International](http://www.compassion.com/),
 [SIL](http://www.sil.org),